kleimberger/connectivity/README.md

 **Code notes**

-Code is written in JavaScript and meant to be run using Google Earth Engine API (code.earthengine.google.com)
+These scripts are written in JavaScript and meant to be run using Google Earth Engine API (code.earthengine.google.com)

 - 01_Processing_digitized_layers - removes patches smaller than a certain threshold.
 - 02_Calculating_connectivity - calculates functional connectivity based on hummingbird gap-crossing ability and mean home range length

+This script is written in R

+- 03_Visualizing_pixel_weights.Rmd

 **Data notes**